RounakSen225/transportation-management-system/README.md

 go mod tidy
 ### Configuring the Environment
 Ensure your Go application is configured to connect to your database and other services.
 This might involve setting environment variables or configuring a .env file in your backend directory.
-Make sure to add the username nad password for your existing database (if not present, create a new PostgresSQL database)
+Make sure to add the username nad password for your existing database in db.go (if not present, create a new PostgresSQL database)

+### Setting up the data

+go run generate_random_data.go

+### Viewing the data

+go run handlers.go

 ## Starting the Server
 To start the Go server, run: